 In addition to Tamara’s work as an independent artist, at the beginning of 2017 she was appointed Artistic Director of Chamber Made, the prestigious Melbourne based company, which has been innovating at nexus of performance, sound and music for thirty years.
-In November 2016 Tamara created and premiered Permission To Speak for Chamber Made in collaboration with composer Kate Neal.
+In November 2016 Tamara created and premiered Chamber Made's Permission To Speak (Arts House) in collaboration with composer Kate Neal.

 Tamara's piece Endings, a work for portable record players, reel-to-reel recorders and performers was co-commissioned by Arts House and Performance Space.
 Endings premiered in the Sydney Festival in 2015 followed by a season at Melbourne’s Arts House .
-The work has since toured to Canada, the UK (Brighton Festival) and Ireland (Dublin Theatre Festival) in 2017, and returns to Canada and US in early 2018.
+The work has since toured to Canada, the UK (Brighton Festival) and Ireland (Dublin Theatre Festival) in 2017, and returned to Canada (PuSh International Festival of the Arts, Vancouver) and US (On the Boards, Seattle) in early 2018.
 Endings was nominated for a 2015 Helpmann Award for 'Best New Australian Work', received a Green Room Award for 'Design and Realisation' and was nominated for best 'Contemporary & Experimental Performance'.
 In 2016 ABC Radio National’s Soundproof commissioned Tamara along with composer /collaborator Peter Knight to adapt Endings for radio.

 Tamara’s multi Green Room Award winning solo work Pin Drop premiered at Arts House in 2010.
 In 2011 Pin Drop was presented by the Malthouse Theatre, then toured nationally in 2012 with Mobile States, and was adapted for radio (ABC Radio National) in 2013.
 In 2014 Tamara presented Pin Drop at Tramway in Glasgow as part of a season of Australian contemporary performance and dance works.
 Earlier works include site-specific Seddon Archives commissioned by the Big West Festival (2011), Imprint (2005) and map folding for beginners (2001).